pipedown/node-noise/README.md

 # Query Language

-The Noise query language is an expressive example-based syntax for finding documents, formatting and returning specific information in the documents, performing relevancy scoring, sorting and aggregations.
+The Noise query language is an expressive example-based syntax for finding documents, formatting and returning specific information in the documents, performing relevancy scoring, ordering and aggregations.

 ## Find Clause